MustSeeMelons/can_esp32/README.md

 - Must enable WS in SDK
 - Must increase HTTP URI Length in SDK

+## TJA1050

+TX & RX should be swapped when connecting - RX goes to TX, RX to TX as usual.

 ## SD Card

 Files present on the SD card at `/`